Retirement planning is about making sure that you have enough money to live on when you retire.

 Planning for retirement?

 Pensions are one of the most tax-efficient long-term savings vehicles, but also probably the least well understood.
-How would you like a savings plan that offered these benefits?
+The government offers a number of “tax breaks” to encourage people to save to be self-reliant in retirement:

 - Your savings are increased by a rebate of Income Tax (known as “tax relief”)